mattcroat/joy-of-code/posts/blazing-fast-sveltekit-search/blazing-fast-sveltekit-search.md

 ## Creating The Search Index

-Most of the work is unrelated to search, and revolves around replacing the matched text with the `<mark>` element.
+Creating the search index is simple, and most of the work revolves around replacing the matched text with the `<mark>` element.

-Creating the search index is simple.

 ```ts:lib/search.ts showLineNumbers
 import FlexSearch from 'flexsearch'